markmac99/weather/BatteryMonitorV2/README.md

 This repo provides instructions for monitoring battery voltage over WiFi, for example if you want to monitor the voltage of a solar panel powered weatherstation or other off-grid device.
-It uses an 8266-compatible Wemos D1 Mini board with Wifi.
+It uses an 8266-compatible Wemos D1 Mini board with Wifi and the voltage data are published to MQ.

 ## Hardware Required
 * Wemos D1 Mini with Wifi.